elastic/opbeans-frontend/README.md

 Any other environment variable started with `REACT_APP` is also injected in the app, see [Adding Custom Environment Variables](https://github.com/facebook/create-react-app/blob/main/docusaurus/docs/adding-custom-environment-variables.md)

+### `npm run mock-api-server`

+The frontend projects needs an Opbeans API server up and running to route the API call, you can simulate it by running this script.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\